johanmha/analytics-demo/README.md

 ### Documentation

-- [GrowthBook Fact Table Integration](./docs/GROWTHBOOK_FACT_TABLE.md) - Complete guide to connect GrowthBook to Umami for automated A/B test analysis
+- [GrowthBook Integration Guide](./docs/growthbook-integration.md) - Complete guide to connect GrowthBook to Umami for automated A/B test analysis